t3n0/ballistic-transport/README.md

 ## Authors and acknowledgment

-The development of SWCNT is proudly powered by [me](https://github.com/t3n0).
+The development of this tool is proudly powered by [me](https://github.com/t3n0).

 ## License